Stremio/stremio-addons/documentation/methods.md

 ``tag`` - array, optional tags of the stream; currently "hd" tag recognized

-Additionally, one of these have to be passed to point to the stream itself
+Additionally, **one of the following** has to be passed to point to the stream itself

 ``infoHash`` and ``mapIdx`` - info hash of a torrent file, and mapIdx is the index of the video file within the torrent; **if mapIdx is not specified, the largest file in the torrent will be selected**